rolfbecker/MIE_2.02_GeoInfo_WS2021/gi0805_SQL/README.md

 Change to the subdirectory where the sql scripts are located, i.e [./sql_scripts/](./sql_scripts/).
 The SQL scripts have the extension *.sql.
 Read the code in the scripts.
 Open the scripts in your favorite editor.

 **Change and remember the passwords** in the SQL script creating the users!
+Open the scripts and change the passwords!

 Be sure you know the host your postgres database resides on (e.g. localhost) and the password of user postgres.